VishalNadig/hand-gesture-controlled-turtlebot4/docs/getting started.rst

 VirtualBox
 ------

-ROS2 works best with Ubuntu plaftforms abd hence it is recommended to use Ubuntu 20.04 hence it is stable and has a Life Time Support (LTS) build.
+ROS2 works best with Ubuntu plaftforms abd hence it is recommended to use Ubuntu 20.04 since it is stable and has a Life Time Support (LTS) build.
 You can either dual boot your device with Ubuntu 20.04 desktop or download a virtual box and install an Ubuntu 20.04 desktop image.

 .. note::